-Sunnyside head coach, Glenn Posey, held the 5A record of 158 career catches in a career for 27 years.
-He graduated in 1986 with 2,490 career yards and a spot with NAU.
+Sunnyside head coach, Glenn Posey, held the 5A record of 158 career catches for 27 years.
+He graduated with 2,490 career yards and a spot with NAU.

 “With Posey being one of the best receivers to come out of Sunnyside, it does help a lot.
 He is constantly coaching us and giving us his tips and tricks that made him better.”